 (When I listened to my transistor radio way back when I thought I was being modern and never could have imagined the world of music we live in today.
 This story by contributing author, Dorothy Gast from Alabama, takes us back even further… and I discovered an amazing interview when the first time Arthur Godfrey had Patsy Cline on his show!)

 Radio was an important part of our lives growing up in the ’40s and ’50s.
 Each school day morning we waked and dressed by the programs on the radio.
-Each school day the Rev. J. A. Pate, the preacher from West End Baptist Church, started us off.
+Each school day the Rev. J. A. Pate, a preacher from West End Baptist Church, started us off.
 We knew by the time his daughters ended their closing song we needed to be dressed and at breakfast.

 As we buttered our hot biscuits, Brother Simmons came on with music provided by Jack and Coolidge Ham.
-When they sang the theme song, Farther Along, We’ll Know All about It we believed they were singing “Father Alone Will know all about it” and were not quite sure what the It was.
+When they sang the theme song, Farther Along, We’ll Know All about It we believed they were singing “Father Alone Will know all about it” and were not quite sure what it was.